Lyashko-Looijenga morphisms and primitive factorizations of the Coxeter element: Introduction

 \begin{thm}\cite[\S~7]{hurwitz-riemannsche-flachen} In the symmetric group $S_n$, there are $n^{n-2}$ smallest length factorizations $t_1\cdots t_{n-1}=(12\cdots n)$ of the long cycle in transpositions $t_i$. \end{thm}

-In some sense, this work by Hurwitz was a starting point and a forerunner for a plethora of results on the factorization enumeration of elements in the symmetric or more general groups.
-Different versions of this question are amenable to a variety of combinatorial techniques, ranging from bijective enumeration \cites{denes-overcounting}{goulden-nica-a-direct-bijection-for-harer-zagier}{schaeffer-vassilieva-bijective-Jackson}, to character evaluation and the lemma of Frobenius \cites{stanley-factorization-of-permutations-into-n-cycles}{jackson-products-of-conjugacy-classes}{chapuy-stump-counting-factorizations}{reiner-lewis-stanton-singer-cycles}, to the Lagrange inversion formula for generating functions \cites{goulden-jackson-trees-and-cacti}{krattenthaler-Muller-decomposition-numbers}.
+This work by Hurwitz was a starting point for a plethora of results on the factorization enumeration of elements in the symmetric group and more general groups.
+Different versions of this question are amenable to a variety of techniques, ranging from bijective enumeration \cites{denes-overcounting}{goulden-yong}{schaeffer-vassilieva-bijective-Jackson}, to representation theory and the lemma of Frobenius \cites{stanley-factorization-of-permutations-into-n-cycles}{jackson-products-of-conjugacy-classes}{chapuy-stump-counting-factorizations}{reiner-lewis-stanton-singer-cycles}, to the Lagrange inversion formula for generating functions \cites{goulden-jackson-trees-and-cacti}{krattenthaler-Muller-decomposition-numbers}.

-A common theme in combinatorics is an almost unconditional love for the symmetric group.
-It often happens that theorems regarding permutations are shadows of truths that hold for all other reflection groups as well; people might agree that this makes them exceptionally interesting.
-In particular, Hurwitz's Thm.~\ref{Thm: Hurwitz n^n-2} has a meaningful analog:
+Now, the symmetric group $S_n$ can be realized as a reflection group and many theorems regarding permutations in $S_n$ have generalizations that hold for some (wider) class of reflection groups.
+One might argue that this makes such statements exceptionally interesting.
+In particular, Hurwitz's Thm.~\ref{Thm: Hurwitz n^n-2} has a meaningful analog (see Section~\ref{Section:Complex reflection groups and their braid groups} for the terminology):